syncfusion-content/wpf-docs/wpf/Hub-Tile/Overview.md

 ## Key Features

 * HubTile – Supports tile feature similar to Windows Desktop and Windows Phone.
-It also supports various transition effects and also provides support for displaying secondary content.
+It also supports various transition effects and also provides support for displaying primary and secondary content.

 * PulsingTile – Supports tile feature similar to music and video tiles in Windows Phone.
 The control allows the content to be zoomed in/out and translates the content across the x-axis and y-axis.